 A Charter Holder that has one or more schools that did not receive an Overall Rating of "Meets Standard" or "Exceeds Standard" in the two most recent fiscal years that State assessment data is available does not meet the Board's academic performance expectations.
-In accordance with the Academic Intervention Schedule and Policy Statement, such Charter Holders may be required to demonstrate the Charter Holder's progress toward the academic performance expectations set forth in the academic framework by submitting required information in the form of a Performance Management Plan or a Demonstration of Sufficient Progress in the format designated by the Board.
-(See Appendix D: Performance Management Plan and Appendix E: Demonstration of Sufficient Progress section of this guidance document for more information.)
+In accordance with the

-8 In any year the Arizona Department of Education does not release timely data from the previous administration of State assessments sufficient to calculate Overall Ratings such that all the charter schools sponsored by the Board would be categorized as "No Rating," the Board may use the most recent available data for each measure.

-9 See previous footnote.
+&lt;sup>8 In any year the Arizona Department of Education does not release timely data from the previous administration of State assessments sufficient to calculate Overall Ratings such that all the charter schools sponsored by the Board would be categorized as "No Rating," the Board may use the most recent available data for each measure.
+See previous footnote.